 Within this category, only students diagnosed with ADHD may be identified as exceptional.
+A diagnosis of ADHD can be made by a medical doctor, nurse practitioner, Psychologist, Psych Associate.
 For all other behaviour disorders, supports/services may be offered without an IPRC identification, as per criteria in Section B: Standard 9 Special Education Placements Provided by the Board.